Why Structured Data Matters for AI Citations | AiVIS Cite Ledger

 Organization: establishes entity identity, connects to verified profiles via sameAs.
 Article/BlogPosting: declares content type, author, publication date.
 FAQ: marks Q&A content for direct extraction.
 BreadcrumbList: provides hierarchical context.
 Person: identifies content authors with credentials and profiles.

-AiVIS.biz evaluates 18+ schema.org types as part of the schema coverage dimension.
+AiVIS Cite Ledger evaluates 18+ schema.org types as part of the Schema & Structured Data dimension.

 The compounding effect